backdrop-contrib/flickr/block/README.txt

 the 'Node author' blocks that use photos of their Flickr account that have Flickr tags similar to taxonomy terms they attach to a node.
 This way they are able to add matching Flickr photos with their posts without the hassle of uploading them on the site.
+Remember to give site editors also the permission to specify a Flickr identifier on their account.

 Use Block Inject to put a Flickr Block inside your node body.